alaydeliwala/Genius-Repetition-Visualizer/README.md

 1. Make sure you have installed virtualen, or if not then run `pip3 install virtualenv`
 2. Create the python three virtual enviroment `virtualenv venv`
+3. Start the enviroment `source venv/bin/activate`
-3. Automatically install all relevant dependencies using the following command `pip install -r requirements.txt`
+4. Automatically install all relevant dependencies using the following command `pip install -r requirements.txt`
 ### Manul Installation
 1. Make sure you have installed virtualen, or if not then run `pip3 install virtualenv`
 2. Create the python three virtual enviroment `virtualenv venv`